• Skip to primary navigation

 • Pour the blackberry filling onto the crust.

-• Evenly sprinkle the crumbs and almonds on top of the blackberry filling.
+• Evenly sprinkle the crumb topping over the blackberry filling.

 • Bake the bars for 35-45 minutes, until the blackberries and juices are bubbling around the edges and the topping is golden brown.